vsivsi/meteor-file-collection/README.md

 # fileCollection

 #### What's new in v0.2?
 Some things have changed!
-Everything from v0.1.x should still work (with depecation warnings).
+Everything from v0.1.x should still work (with deprecation warnings).
 Look in [HISTORY.md](https://github.com/vsivsi/meteor-file-collection/blob/master/HISTORY.md) for details regarding new features.

 ## Introduction